fedaykinofdune/c3d-go/README.md

 We're using a custom blockchain with two addresses and lots of funds in each.
 The keys are in `keys.txt` and both are loaded.
 You can get a new key with `c3d-go --newKey`.
 The next time `c3d-go` starts, it will send the new address funds from a genesis addr.
 See `flags.go` for all the options.

+To mine, `c3d-go --mine`.
+The difficulty is low, the logging level high.

+To play with the chat feature, `go get github.com/ebuchman/p2p_go` and run `p2p_go` in another terminal window.
+Once you start `c3d` and load the webapp, chat will start.

 ## Features

 c3d-go doesn't do much yet.
 It stores an infohash in a contract, waits for it to be mined, grabs the infohash from the blockchain, and throws it into the torrent client.
 You can monitor the torrent client at `http://localhost:9091`.
-A webapp (`http://localhost:9099`) is in the works that will make c3d much more fun :)
+A webapp (`http://localhost:9099`) is in the works.
+She is a bare bones interface for doing ethereum things (txs, contract creation, storage lookup), and now also contains a barebones implementation of p2p chat, soon to be encrypted and using blockchain for authentication.

 Stay tuned ...